getify/You-Dont-Know-JS/async & performance/ch3.md

 **Note:** Inside `add(..)`, the `Promise.all([ .. ])` call creates a promise (which is waiting on `promiseX` and `promiseY` to resolve).
 The chained call to `.then(..)` creates another promise, which the `return values[0] + values[1]` line immediately resolves (with the result of the addition).
 Thus, the `then(..)` call we chain off the end of the `add(..)` call -- at the end of the snippet -- is actually operating on that second promise returned, rather than the first one created by `Promise.all([ .. ])`.
 Also, though we are not chaining off the end of that second `then(..)`, it too has created another promise, had we chosen to observe/use it.
 This Promise chaining stuff will be explained in much greater detail later in this chapter.

-Just like with cheeseburger orders, it's possible that the resolution of a Promise is rejection instead of fulfillment.
+Just like with cheeseburger orders, it's possible that the resolution of a Promise is a rejection instead of a fulfillment.
 Unlike a fulfilled Promise, where the value is always programmatic, a rejection value -- commonly called a "rejection reason" -- can either be set directly by the program logic, or it can result implicitly from a runtime exception.

 With Promises, the `then(..)` call can actually take two functions, the first for fulfillment (as shown earlier), and the second for rejection: